kaustubhya/Web-Revision/javascript/notes/js.md

 1. Memory Creation Phase - In this phase, we see that the code is not executed but each variable creates a memory block of datatype `undefined` and inside it inserts values of `undefined`.
 All the steps like console log or any code execution steps are skipped.

-2. Code Execution Phase - In this phase, we see that all the undefined values inserted inside the memory in step 1, gets replaced by the datatype values initialised in the code.
+2. Code Execution Phase - In this phase, we see that all the undefined values inserted inside the memory in step 1, gets replaced by the datatype values initialized in the code.

 eg. let name = 'ajay';